FuckDoctors/notes2/docs/notes/frontend/vue/pinia/core-concepts/state.md

 `mapState()` still allows you to call methods on your collections.
 :::

-::: playground Usage with the Options API
+::: playground-zhaobc Usage with the Options API

 @file App.vue